How to Have a Good Day is a free course for Bath students feeling down or despondent.

-Sessions take place on Microsoft Teams.
-To participate, you'll need to be in a quiet place where you won’t be disturbed.
+Sessions take place on MS Teams.
+To take part, you'll need to be in a quiet place where you won’t be disturbed.

 This is not group therapy; we don’t expect you to disclose your difficulties.
-But you have to be willing to have a go at the suggested exercises and techniques.
+But you have to be willing to try out the suggested exercises and techniques.

 Who is it for?

-The course is for undergraduates with mild-to-moderate low mood and who may be experiencing low self-esteem, low motivation and difficulty taking pleasure or interest in activities.
+The course is for you if you're experiencing mild-to-moderate low mood and/or low self-esteem, low motivation and difficulty taking pleasure or interest in activities.

 Request a place

-Email us using the link below to request a place.
-We'll be in touch to set up a short one-to-one call with you to make sure the course is a good fit.
+Use the link below to request a place.
+We'll contact you to arrange a short call to check the course is a good fit for you.